nihr43/rcss-notes/README.md

 	- `sacct -j12345` shows information for job id 12345
 	- argument `-o` can be used to show specific metrics
 3. Describe the difference between, and merits of, interactive and batch jobs.
 	- interactive jobs using `srun` run in the foreground of a user's shell.
-Therefore, this is not a good way of running large jobs.
+Therefore, sbatch is a better way of running large jobs.
 	- in order for sstat to work for batch jobs, they must use srun within the job file.
 4. When would using local scratch be optimal?
 	- Local scratch space would be much faster than an nfs mount, and therefore would be a good working directory for a job while running, when ram space won't suffice.